michaelmangelsdorf/myth/spec.md

     0xC5: AD	Take A into D
     0xC6: AS	Take A into SOR
     0xC7: AP	Take A into POR
-    0xC8: AD	Take A into E, sets device enable signals
+    0xC8: AE	Take A into E, sets device enable signals
     0xC9: AK	Take A into O, load K into B
     0xCA: AU	Take A as 8-bit signed number and add it to 16-bit pointer B:O
     0xCB: AW	Take A as page offset and store it into PC - while register D is not zero.
 In either case, decrement D